 Edge AI Applications

-- Smart Vision including computer vision applications such as live video analytics to power AI vision systems in multiple industries.
+- Smart AI Vision includes computer vision applications such as live video analytics to power AI vision systems in multiple industries.
 Intel developed special co-processors named Visual Processing Units to power high-performance computer vision applications to edge devices.

 - Smart Energy applications such as connected wind farms.
 A study examined a remote wind farm’s data management and processing costs using a cloud-only system versus a combined edge-cloud system.
 The wind farm uses several data-producing sensors and devices such as video surveillance cameras, security sensors, access sensors for employees, and sensors on wind turbines.
 The edge-cloud system turned out to be 36% less expensive as opposed to the cloud-only system, while the volume of data required to be transferred was reduced by 96%.

-- Healthcare applications such as remote surgery and diagnostics, as well as monitoring of patient vital signs and data.
+- AI Healthcare applications such as remote surgery and diagnostics, as well as monitoring of patient vital signs, are mostly based on edge devices that perform AI at the edge.
 Doctors can use a remote platform to operate surgical tools from a distance where they feel safe and comfortable.

 - Entertainment applications include virtual reality, augmented reality, and mixed reality, such as streaming video content to virtual reality glasses.
-The size of such glasses can be reduced by offloading computation from the glasses to edge servers.
+The size of such glasses can be reduced by offloading computation from the glasses to edge servers near the end device.
 For example, Microsoft recently introduced HoloLens, a holographic computer built onto a headset for an augmented reality experience.
 Microsoft aims to design standard computing, data analysis, medical imaging, and gaming-at-the-edge tools using the HoloLens.